-As we wrap up another successful year of Montessori education at The Grosse Pointe Academy — today was the Academy Early School’s last session of the 2016-17 school year — we are pleased to offer four more quotes (plus one bonus) from the founder of one of the world’s most innovative education philosophies, Maria Montessori.
+As we begin another successful year of Montessori education at The Grosse Pointe Academy — today was the Academy Early School’s first day of the 2017-18 school year — we are pleased to offer four quotes (plus one bonus) from the founder of one of the world’s most innovative education philosophies, Maria Montessori.

 NOTE: The Grosse Pointe Academy is home to the state of Michigan’s longest continuous-running Montessori program.

 “The child is capable of developing and giving us tangible proof of the possibility of a better humanity.
 He or she has shown us the true process of construction of the human being.
 We have seen children totally change as they acquire a love for things and as their sense of order, discipline, and self-control develops within them….
 The child is both a hope and a promise for mankind.”
 (From Maria Montessori’s “Education and Peace,” first published in 1949)

 “Thus it happens that at the age of three, life seems to begin again; for now consciousness shines forth in all its fullness and glory.
 Between these two periods, the unconscious period and the one that follows it of conscious development, there seems to be a well-marked boundary.”
 (From Maria Montessori’s “The Absorbent Mind,” first published in 1949)